-Parental Rights and Duties
+Parental Rights and Duties In Michigan

 How Are Rights To a Child Given Up?

-Finally, when a parent cannot or will not parent a child properly or safely, Child Protective Services steps in and removes the child from the custody of their parent or parents.
-If the abuse or neglect was considered severe enough, CPS will seek to terminate that parent’s rights to their child through a petition made to the court.
+Finally, when a parent cannot or will not parent a child properly or safely, Children’s Protective Services (CPS) can step in and remove the child from the custody of their parent(s).
+If the abuse or neglect is considered severe enough, CPS will seek to terminate that parent’s rights to their child through a petition made to the family court.
 If the court grants the termination, the child will be cleared for adoption or placement in foster care.